 New York – Buildings

-Famous hotels include Wall Street’s Regent Wall Street (inaugurated in 1842), the Peninsula on 5th Avenue & 55th Street (inaugurated in 1900), The Plaza New York on 5th Avenue & Central Park (opened in 1907), Walldorf -Astoria on Park Avenue (opened in 1930), Carlyle on 76th Street (opened in 1931) and Four Seasons on 57th Street (opened in 1993).
+Well-known hotels include the Regent Wall Street on Wall Street (opened in 1842), the Peninsula on 5th Avenue & 55th Street (opened in 1900), The Plaza New York on 5th Avenue & Central Park (opened in 1907), the Walldorf-Astoria on Park Avenue (opened in 1930), the Carlyle on 76th Street (opened in 1931), and the Four Seasons on 57th Street (opened in 1993).